 Hiding Facts from Your DUI Defense Lawyer

 Your Fairfax DUI lawyer cannot properly defend you with only part of the story.
 No matter how bad you think the facts make you look, your lawyer must know everything.
 If you "fudge" the facts to your lawyer and the case later proceeds to trial, the lawyer will be caught flat-footed in front of the judge.
 DWI lawyers can deal with bad facts if they know them, but hidden information can lead to catastrophic consequences in ways you never imagined.

 Waiting Until the Last Possible Minute to Hire a DUI/DUI Lawyer

 Some people like to procrastinate when they face a decision they do not want to make.
 Unfortunately, waiting until the last minute to hire a lawyer compounds the problem.
 The lawyer will have insufficient time to prepare for court and file discovery and motions.
 You should speak with an attorney immediately to ensure that things can be done in a timely fashion.

 Choosing the Wrong Fairfax DUI / DWI Attorney

 The greatest influence you have over the outcome of you case is exercised when you choose an attorney.
 It is critical that you choose a lawyer with significant experience with DUI cases and that spends most or all of his time in the jurisdiction that you are charged in.

-Call 703-659-1561 or email to schedule a free, no-obligation consultation with Fairfax DWI lawyer Kyle G. Manikas.
-Mr. Manikas will analyze your Fairfax case from the perspective of a former Fairfax County prosecutor who has an inside understanding of the Fairfax system you will face.
+Call 703-556-0004 or use the Contact Us page to schedule a free, no-obligation consultation with a former Fairfax County prosecutor and Fairfax Virginia DWI DUI defense lawyer.
+Have your case analyzed from the perspective of a former Fairfax County prosecutor who has an inside understanding of the Fairfax system you will face.